japila-books/spark-sql-internals/docs/expressions/SortOrder.md

 `apply` is a convenience method to create a <<SortOrder, SortOrder>> with the `defaultNullOrdering` of the <<SortDirection, SortDirection>>.

-NOTE: `apply` is used exclusively in link:spark-sql-functions-datetime.adoc#window[window] function.
+NOTE: `apply` is used exclusively in spark-sql-functions-datetime.md#window[window] function.

 === [[asc]][[asc_nullsLast]][[desc]][[desc_nullsFirst]] Catalyst DSL -- `asc`, `asc_nullsLast`, `desc` and `desc_nullsFirst` Operators